SuspectNode/docker-certbot-inwx/README.md

 # docker-certbot-inwx

-Permantly running container with certbot and plugin for [INWX](https://www.inwx.com/) DNS challange.
+Permanently running container with certbot and plugin for [INWX](https://www.inwx.com/) DNS challenge.
 A renew of all certificates is triggered every 12 hours.

 Big shout out to [oGGy990/certbot-dns-inwx](https://github.com/oGGy990/certbot-dns-inwx) for the DNS plugin.